dec32/ajemi/README.md

 [^toggle]: Alternatively, press <kbd>Ctrl</kbd> to toggle off the input method temporarily. <kbd>CapsLock</kbd> and <kbd>英数</kbd> also functions as toggles if configured.

-[^for-just-to-work]: [Just](https://github.com/casey/just) does not utilize Powershell and relies on Git Bash to function on Windows.
+[^for-just-to-work]: [Just](https://github.com/casey/just) does not utilize PowerShell and relies on Git Bash to function on Windows.
 Make sure the `bin` folder of Git is added to your `PATH`.

 [^inno-setup-path]: Make sure `iscc` is accessible from shell by editting `PATH`